Get insider access

 40.96 dB

-Decent leakage.
-The majority of the leakage is happening between 500Hz and 3KHz, which is relatively broad.
-This means that the content of the leakage (lyrics for example) may be intelligible to the people around you at moderate to loud volumes.
+The majority of the leakage occurs across a relatively broad frequency range.
+The content of the leakage (lyrics, for example) may be understandable to the people around you at moderate to loud volumes.

 Microphone